-Today I am sharing my grandmother’s recipe for old fashioned bone broth chicken noodle soup.
+Today I am sharing a recipe inspired by my Gran’s old fashioned bone broth chicken noodle soup.
 It is comfort for the body and soul.
 A truly special from-scratch recipe that my family adores!
 This recipe combines tender, fall apart chicken, celery, carrots, simple seasonings, egg noodles and a nourishing flavorful bone broth.

 This post may contain affiliate links.
 See my full disclosure here.